zacacollier/js-tutoring/README.md

 > **“In the beginner’s mind there are many possibilities, but in the expert’s there are few.” ― Shunryu Suzuki**

 ### Pre-Work
 ##### Before we begin, I'd like you to complete some readings and exercises.
-They're listed in order of importance - work on them concurrently or sequentially, whichever suits your learning style best.
+They're listed in order of importance - nevertheless, work on them concurrently or sequentially, whichever suits your learning style best.
 ##### _Note that I won't expect you to pay for / complete any Codecademy Pro content - the Free track will suffice_
 1. [Codecademy: Javascript](https://www.codecademy.com/learn/javascript)
 Familiarize yourself with the fundamentals.